 We believe that:

-The City Country School Children’s House is a small and completely independent two-floor building, with a garden.
-The only parts of the building that are not the children’s are the small office and the basement; every other space, including the stairs, is a prepared environment for children three to six years old.
+The City Country School Children’s House is a small and completely independent two-floor building, a perfectly prepared environment for children three to six years old.
+It has a garden, with a big sandbox, climbing frame, wooden blocks, vegetable garden, fruit trees.

 Children’s House is where the child learns to know and to trust his or her environment, to be part of a community, to act upon the surroundings, to find his or her concentration, to experience the pleasure of work and to become autonomous.